Frozen-Team/summercamp/README.md

 Use command `bee run`

-## Building application
+## Running and building application
-To build application you should have `docker-compose` installed on your machine.
+To build application or run application you should have `docker-compose` installed on your machine.

+### Starting application
-This commands will start all necessary containers and will built project
+These commands will start all necessary containers and will run the project

     cd summercamp
+    docker-compose up web-run
+### Building application
+These commands will start all necessary containers and will build the project

+    cd summercamp
-    docker-compose up
+    docker-compose up web-build